intermountainneuroimaging/inc_documentation/docs/source/getting_started.rst

 Accessing My Projects
 *********************
 At INC, “Projects” are used to differentiate studies conducted within a Principal Investigator’s laboratory (ie, studies within a Flywheel "Group").
-Users can access all projects they have permissions to view from the left hand ribbon on the projects page:
+Users may be added to multiple projects, and once granted permission will be able to view the each project in Flywheel.
+All accessible projects may be viewed from the left hand ribbon on the projects page:

 .. image:: imgs/getting_started/accessing_my_projects_1.png
    :alt: Flywheel projects view highlighting location of projects tab in left hand ribbon